Malea-create/Game_of_Thrones_Social_Network_Analysis/README.md

 # Game_of_Thrones_Social_Network_Analysis

+Social Network Analysis with R on a Game of Thrones Character Interaction Dataset

+# Area of Analysis
 Hardly anyone has not heard of Game of Thrones since the series began in 2011.
 For the few who haven't heard of the seven kingdoms in Westeros, it is an American fantasy television series, based on the books by George R. R. Martin.